 Q: Where do I park?

-A: Click here for parking options provided by our parking sponsor, Spot Hero.
+A: Click here for parking options.

 Q: What do I do with my shoes and shirt once I get to swim start?